 Ammoniated wheat straw works well in beef cow diets.

 Crop residue combined with byproducts may be an option for cows grazing pasture or in a dry lot.
 Distiller grains are usually less expensive in the summer.
 For more information, please see NebGuide G2077: Crop Residue or Low Quality Hay Combined with Byproducts as a Forage Substitute (PDF version, 303KB).

 If the prospective supply of winter forage is not sufficient to maintain the usual number of cows and replacement heifers, considerable thought needs to be spent on whether to cull cows of producing age or heifers being kept for replacement.

-The amount of feed required to keep heifers developing as they should will be slightly less than that needed to winter a mature cow.
+The amount of feed required to keep heifers developing will be slightly less than that needed to winter a mature cow.
 The lesser amount of feed may be offset by the heifer's nutrient need for better quality feed during the first winter.

 Unbred heifers will not be producing a salable product in the next year, of course, so any feed used for them this fall and winter will not help generate any income.

 - Even with rains, pastures probably will not return to maximum carrying capacity.
 Fall pastures are possible only if moisture is present to germinate the seed.
 Possible fall pastures include planting of winter wheat, rye, forage sorghum, sundagrass, and other small grain grasses.
 For more information, please see NebGuide 2036: Feed value of Alternative Crops for Beef Cattle (PDF version, 632KB).